bbc/tal/widgets/carousel.md

 * beforeselecteditemchange
 * selecteditemchange

+#### Carousels as lists
+As setting a widget active and aligning to it are no longer linked, you can use a carousel as a list by only using the activeIndex methods, never performing an alignment.

 ## Navigating with key presses
 Other TAL widgets handle key presses internally, however this can cause problems when compositing multiple widgets into a larger structure with complex focus management.